 Vicarious liability means that an employer is the one who is ultimately responsible for any injuries or damages caused by their employees.
 It only comes into play if the damages were caused during the course of work duties — for example, if a store clerk causes an accident while stocking shelves, their employer is the ones liable for injuries.

 The reason vicarious liability exists is to protect workers.
-Basically, it means you can’t be sued for damages you caused by simply doing your job — even if you might have been found negligent otherwise.
-Your activities were carried out at the behest of your employer, and your employer (in theory) could have trained you differently or given you closer supervision.
-They are the ones who are at fault, not you.
+Under vicarious liability, you can’t be sued for damages you caused by simply doing your job — even if you might have been found negligent otherwise.
+Your activities were carried out at the behest of your employer, who is considered to be at fault because they could have trained you differently or given you closer supervision.

 It also exists to protect the victims.
 For example; if you’re injured because of an unsafe situation at a store, suing the part-time floor worker may not be in your best interest anyway; that individual may simply not have the resources (or insurance policy) to cover your injuries.
 The employer, on the other hand, likely has liability insurance, as well as the resources to handle your claim.